 Step 6: Importing and Exporting Content

 To bring in your content from another site, use the import tool.
-If you purchase a premium theme it probably came with sample data (in the dorm of a .xml file) that you can import to help get you started.
+If you purchase a premium theme it probably came with sample data (in the form of a .xml file) that you can import to help get you started.
 We recommend using the sample data if you need help figuring out how to use a theme or if you want to import an exact demo (especially when using themes like Total that have tons of sample demos to choose from).

 Step 7: More Info to Get Started with WordPress